digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 - Development typically focuses on the **main branch**, which often contains the latest stable version of the project
 - The **git switch** command moves the **HEAD** pointer to the selected branch and copies its contents to your project directory
-- Commits and their parent links form a directed acyclic graph (DAG) Branches are useful to develop features, test code, or fix bugs without interfering with the main branch
+- Commits and their parent links form a directed acyclic graph (DAG) Branches are useful for developing features, testing code, or fixing bugs without interfering with the main branch
 - Branches are highly efficient: It only takes a few bytes to create a branch of a large repository

 - parents: lines of development